- Photo credit: ©Ronald F. Billings/Texas A&M Forest Service

 - Potential or Known Impacts: This species has negative impacts on trees as it grows on them; many commercial forestry owners use chemical control on this species to ensure that their timber is profitable.
 It can also spread fires easily in areas with a high density on individuals.
 It can outcompete native species by reducing the light levels to the forest floors.

-- If already present in Ireland where?
-This species is not present in Ireland.
+- Is it found in Ireland or Northern Ireland?
+This species is not present in Ireland or Northern Ireland.

 - Methods for Prevention: EU-level action includes a ban on sales and any planting or keeping, including in aquaria, as well as rapid eradication of any new populations to avoid the excessively high costs associated with its management later on.